-But the story isn’t really about that plot.
-The plot is there because there needs to be a plot in stories.
+But the story isn’t really about that plot, I don’t think.
 There needs to be action, and villains, and a goal that the main characters are working towards.

-This series, at least to me, is more about the characters and their relationships to each other.
+To me, this series is more about the characters and their relationships to each other.
 Which, yes, is at the core of conflict and therefore plot.
-But let’s be real, less people read this series to learn what will happen to the King of Hybern and the wall, etc., and more to learn about what will happen with these characters we love so much.
+But I honestly think less people read this series to learn what will happen to the King of Hybern and the wall, etc., and more to learn about what will happen with these characters we love so much.

 In sum, the plot was fine.
 But it wasn’t what mattered to me, and it wasn’t what really took up the majority of this series for me.